RayYoh/robot_platform/README.md

-# UR10 Robot Simulation
+# Robot Platform
-This repo contains some essential files for the simulation of UR10 robot by MuJoCo.
+This repo contains some essential files for the simulation of UR10 robot and Franka Panda by MuJoCo.

+## Franka Panda Platform
+This fold contains description files (urdf and xml) of the Franka Panda platform.

+`panda_ee_ctrl.xml` is used for Cartesian Space control.
+`panda_joint_ctrl.xml` is used for joint space control.
-## ur10_sim
+## UR10 Platform
-This fold contains description files (urdf and xml) of the platform.
+This fold contains description files (urdf and xml) of the UR10 robot platform.

 The `ur10_robot.urdf` file comes from [ur_description](http://wiki.ros.org/ur_description) (ur10_robot.urdf.xacro).
 One can transfer urdf from xacro by: